DmitriDerevjanko/SecureVault/README.md

 SecureVault
 SecureVault is a secure and user-friendly password management application designed to help users store, manage, and protect their passwords with ease.
-The application features a robust backend built with ASP.NET Core and a dynamic frontend developed using Vue.js.
-It ensures data security through JWT-based authentication, AES-GCM encryption, and integrates seamlessly with Docker for containerization and GitLab CI/CD for automated deployments.
+It features a robust ASP.NET Core backend, a Vue.js frontend, and leverages JWT tokens for authentication and AES-GCM for encrypting sensitive data.
+With Docker containerization and GitLab CI/CD, SecureVault is easy to deploy and maintain.

 Table of Contents
 Overview